barnett-yuxiang/cookbook-ai/book-quick-start-guide-to-llms/README.md

 In general, given our tasks, custom losses, and custom RLF loops, it seems that SAWYER may be ready to answer some questions, so let’s give it some to try it out.

+##### The Ever-Changing World of Fine-Tuning

+For example, one fascinating technique that’s captured the attention of LLM engineers in recent years is **PEFT** **LoRA**.
+1. Parameter-efficient fine-tuning (PEFT) greatly shrinks the number of adjustable parameters within an LLM by freezing the majority of pre-trained weights in place and adding only a few additional weights on the side.
+2. Low-rank adaptation (LoRA) further slims down the supplemental weights from PEFT by decomposing them into compact, lower-rank matrices.

+The combined strength of PEFT and LoRA offers an impressive reduction in training time and memory requirements, allowing for more flexible and optimal LLM fine-tuning without sacrificing much (if any) performance.

+Summary: Our focus on fine-tuning BERT for classification highlighted that even simple tasks can be greatly optimized with techniques such as `freezing`, `gradient accumulation`, and `semantic downsampling`.
+Careful balancing of these elements can lead to improved performance.
+The depth of control and customization available when we fine-tune these models are vast and permit us to adapt them to a wide array of tasks and domains.